openshift/installer/docs/dev/dependencies.md

 Dependencies are managed with [dep](https://golang.github.io/dep/) but committed directly to the repository.
 If you don't have dep, install the latest release from [Installation](https://golang.github.io/dep/docs/installation.html) link.

-We require atleast following version for dep:
+We require at least following version for dep:

 ```console
 $ dep version